 - to improve communication between parents and school;

-APEEE is a forum for dialogue and action open to all parents and all language sections together.
-APEEE allows parents to participate actively on the different school decision making bodies and to promote « the families’ perspective » in a variety of projects and extracurricular activities in which our children take part.
+The APEEE is a forum for dialogue and action open to all parents and all language sections together.
+We encourage parents to participate actively on the different school decision making bodies and to promote "the families’ perspective" in a variety of pedagogical or community programmes and projects in which our children take part.
+The APEEE is also an important source of support to any family facing difficulties in the system.

-Essentially, APEEE works to ensure the best educational environment for our children, particularly by ensuring parents are represented with official authorities :
+Essentially, the APEEE works to ensure the best educational environment for our children, particularly by ensuring parents are represented with official authorities:

-- on both the primary and secondary school education councils
+- on both the nursery/primary and secondary school Education Councils (CEs)

-- as a member of Interparents it works in close collaboration with the other European Schools in Brussels.
+- as a member of INTERPARENTS it also works in close collaboration with the other European Schools to ensure that parents are represented at the highest levels of European School governance.